dakhamohammed/alx-low_level_programming/0x17-doubly_linked_lists/README.md

    - Function that adds a new node at the beginning of a dlistint_t list.
      - Return: the address of the new element, or NULL if it failed

+4. **3-add_dnodeint_end.c**
+   - Function that adds a new node at the end of a dlistint_t list.
+     - Return: the address of the new element, or NULL if it failed